 Cloud-based CRM systems for small nonprofits and large ones alike can help nonprofits in a multitude of ways, including the following.

 Data reporting through your CRM solution lets your organization keep track of whether you’re meeting goals, and, if you fell short, just how short it was.

 Some of the trackable metrics to study are email open rates, campaign responses, peak donation times, overall fiscal activity, financial transactions and amounts, donor demographics, and other donor data.

-In having this information handy in one place, your nonprofit can focus efforts on more profitable donors and events that are more advantageous to the organization.
+By having this information in one place, your nonprofit can focus its efforts on more profitable donors and events that are more advantageous to the organization.

-Emails can send event invites to attendees for your nonprofit’s upcoming event, allow you to stay in touch with current and former donors, and present information about the organization via a regular newsletter.
+You can use email to send event invites to attendees for your nonprofit’s upcoming event, allowing you to stay in touch with current and former donors.
+Email is also handy for newsletters.

-Given the important role email marketing plays, if a cloud based CRM software can automate any part of the email marketing process, this is ideal.
+Given the importance of email in marketing, if a cloud-based CRM software can automate any part of the process, this is ideal.

 This way, no member of the nonprofit is stuck in front of the computer, waiting for just the right time to hit send.

 The degree of email customization offered through a nonprofit CRM solution also makes automation an appealing option.

-From personalized headlines and email bodies and more, your organization can still send out emails people want to read yet put less effort into it using a nonprofit CRM software.
+From personalized headlines to email bodies and more, your organization can still send out emails people want to read yet put less effort into it using a nonprofit CRM software.

-Rather than separating customers into buckets, nonprofits do this with their constituents or donors.
+Rather than separating leads into buckets, nonprofits do this with their constituents or donors.

-Each of these constituents has their own preferences, interests, and needs or pain points, and in understanding those, you can reach out to the ones whose visions most closely align with your nonprofit.
+Each of these constituents has its own preferences, interests, and needs or pain points.
+In understanding those, you can reach out to the ones whose visions most closely align with your nonprofit’s.

-List segmentation via the CRM solution keeps the constituent list organized and easily accessible, and even better, you get to choose the fields in which segmentation occurs.
+List segmentation via your CRM solution keeps the constituent list organized and easily accessible, and even better, you get to choose the fields in which segmentation occurs.

-Whether you separate your constituents based on their age, gender, location, job title, income, donation history, or more, it’s all up to you, and then the CRM software makes it happen.
+Whether you separate your constituents based on their age, gender, location, job title, income, donation history, or more, it’s all up to you.
+Then the CRM software makes it happen.